 This intelligent analysis happens continuously for every person in the water.
 The system can create a virtual map of the pool, tracking each swimmer’s position and movements over time.
 By monitoring these patterns, the AI can detect dangerous situations with incredible accuracy, often faster than the human eye.
 This layer of analysis is a key feature of modern drowning detection products.

-Integrating Sonar and Infrared Technology
+Going Beyond Cameras: Sonar and Infrared Tech

 While cameras are highly effective, some advanced passive systems integrate other technologies like sonar and infrared to create an even more robust safety net.
 These sensors are particularly useful in challenging water conditions, such as cloudy water or low-light environments where cameras may have limitations.
 Infrared technology can distinguish a swimmer’s body heat from the cooler temperature of the water or shadows, helping to confirm a person’s presence.